 Being able to effectively manage holiday requests for your employees is a key requirement of any successful business.
 With the restrictions for Covid-19 starting to relax in the UK, many of your employees will be looking to book some holiday.
 Therefore, it’s a good time to get a good refresher on how to best manage your holiday requests.

 First things, first – do you have a holiday policy?
 A holiday policy is where you state the rules and requirements for any holiday for your employees.
 At the very least, you should include the process your employees should follow when requesting a holiday – whether this is contacting their line manager, a dedicated HR department, or using your online absence calendar.

 Holiday request notice

 You should also include in your holiday policy any requirements that MUST be met.
-A common requirement here is the amount of notice your employees must give when they request holiday.
-This could be be handled in one of two ways:
+A common requirement here is the amount of notice your employees must give when they request a holiday.
+This could be handled in one of two ways:

 - A fixed notice period, eg 1 week’s notice

 - A flexible notice period based on the amount of holiday time requested, eg 1 week for a day off, 1 month for a week off, 2 months for 2 weeks off, etc.

 How much holiday do you allow your employees to take?
 There is a legal minimum of paid holiday that you must offer your employees.
 However, there is no legal maximum.
 You have a lot of choices here in how you allow things.
 Here are just a couple of examples: